 KwaZulu-Natal Museum, South Africa

-Southern African research on rock art traditions that are not ”San” has tended to make linkages between the images and some putative ethnic identity.
-At best, these research efforts lean towards essentialism; at worst they end up making simplistic correlations between material culture and cultural identity.
+Research into the rock art of southern Africa has tended to make links between traditions that are not ‘San’ and some putative ethnic identity.
+At best, these research efforts lean towards essentialism; at worst, they end up making simplistic correlations between material culture and cultural identity.
 Scholars rarely attempt the complex issue of how image and identity are intertwined.
-By considering rock paintings that are different to “San” imagery from Nomansland in the south-eastern mountains of South Africa, and by situating those images within a historical context, I argue in this paper that it is possible to model the entanglement between image and identity for some parts of southern Africa at least.
+By considering rock paintings that are different to ‘San’ imagery, from Nomansland in the south-eastern mountains of South Africa, and by situating those images within a historical context, I argue that it is possible to model the entanglement between image and identity for at least some parts of southern Africa.